cduan2020/LocalizedControl/README.md

 `[nlist, dlist] = ucs_geodesic_k(Wup,i,k)`: Calculate the information neighborhood of size k centered at node i (Algorithm 1).
 The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.

-`[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau)`: Calculate the information neighborhood of radius tau centered at node i.
+`[nlist, dlist] = ucs_geodesic_tau(Wup,i,tau)`: Calculate the information neighborhood of radius tau centered at node i (Algorithm 1).
 The output nlist is the node list for the information neighborhood, and dlist is the corresponding list of information distances.

 `driverplacement.m`: An exmaple of applying the gradient-based greedy algorithm for driver placement (Algorithm 2) to a BA random network with Laplacian dynamics.